georgebrock/javascript-features/README.md

 ## Using it ##

 1. Add the gem to your Gemfile: `gem 'javascript_features'`
-2. Add the middleware to your Rack stack: `use Rack::JavascriptFeatures`
-3. Include the JavaScript in your layout, e.g. in ERB:
+2. Include the javascript_feature_classes helper in your layout, e.g. in ERB:

         <html>
           <head>